nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 At the end of your text, press enter to go to the next line, enter 'extractend' with no quotation marks and press enter once more.
 _________________________________
 ````
-After `Hi all, we will be having the quiz on either 4th October 2020 or October 15 2020 at either 3pm or 3.30pm.` `<enter key>`
+After `Hi all, we will be having the quiz on either 4th October 2020 or October 15 2020 at either 3pm or 3.30pm.
+The link is at https://nus-sg.zoom.us/j/2226375MG` `<enter key>`
 and `extractend` `<enter key>`:

 ````
-We have detected 2 dates in this text body!
+One zoom link detected and chosen: https://nus-sg.zoom.us/j/2226375MG We have detected 2 dates in this text body!
 Please select the date you want for this event from the list below!
 _________________________________